Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: The Framework of the MPC Fairness Monitoring Protocol

 \textbf{Secure computation module.} The MPC module receives secret shares $\{G_i^{(1)}\}$ from the deployer and $\{G_i^{(2)}\}$ from the TTP.
 Within the secure computation environment, the two parties jointly form the masked reconstruction of the sensitive attribute $ \widehat{G}_i \;=\; G_i^{(1)} + G_i^{(2)}, $ which is never revealed to either party.
 The reconstructed value $\widehat{G}_i$ exists only as an internal MPC variable and is never reconstructed in the clear.

 Using $\widehat{G}_i$, the MPC computes the group-membership indicator for group $g$, i.e., $ \I(\widehat{G}_i = g) $, and uses it together with relevant visible variables from the deployer to compute fairness metrics.
-For example, to measure \textit{pool diversity} for input fairness, it is possible to use the group-membership indicator to compute the fraction of all $N$ candidates who belong to group $g$:

-The fairness metrics should span different hiring stages (input fairness, output fairness, and outcome fairness) for a comprehensive evaluation.
-Several further examples across different stages can be found in Appendix \ref{metricsExample}.
+For example, to measure \textit{pool diversity} for input fairness, it is possible to use the group-membership indicator to compute the fraction of all $N$ candidates who belong to group $g$: $ \mathrm{PD}(g) = \frac{ \sum_{i=1}^N \I(\widehat{G}_i = g) }{N} $ The fairness metrics should span different hiring stages (input fairness, output fairness, and outcome fairness) for a comprehensive evaluation.
+Several further examples across different stages can be found in Appendix \ref{metricsExample}. \revtext{We conducted a validation experiment using a synthetic dataset to verify the correctness of the MPC implementation, comparing fairness metrics between plaintext computation and MPC protocol-based computation.
+We present the details in Appendix \ref{correctnessCheck}.
+Across all experiments, the MPC outputs matched the plaintext results up to numerical precision (mean absolute error $\sim 10^{-9}$), confirming the functional validity of the protocol.}\footnote{\revtext{The differences between MPC-based fairness metrics and plaintext-based fairness metrics arise from secure computation constraints, where MPC uses secret sharing and fixed-precision arithmetic, requiring approximations for operations like division, logarithms, and normalization.}}